 - i.
 Contractor agrees to comply with the provisions of the Hatch Act (Title 5 USC, sections 1501-1508), which limit the political activities of employees whose principal employment activities are funded in whole or in part with federal funds. - 5.
 No Unlawful Use or Unlawful Use Messages Regarding Drugs - i.
 Contractor agrees that information produced through these funds, and which pertains to drug and alcohol related programs, shall contain a clearly written statement that there shall be no unlawful use of drugs or alcohol associated with the program.
 Additionally, no aspect of a drug or alcohol related program shall include any message on the responsible use, if the use is unlawful, of drugs or alcohol (H&S Code section 11999-11999.3).
 By signing this Agreement, Contractor agrees that it shall enforce, and shall require its subcontractors to enforce, these requirements. - 6.
-Noncompliance with Reporting Requirements - Contractor agrees that DHCS has the right to withhold payments until Contractor has submitted any required data and reports to DHCS, as identified in this Exhibit A, Attachment I or as identified in Document 1F(a), Reporting Requirement Matrix for Counties. - 7.
-Limitation on Use of Funds for Promotion of Legalization of Controlled Substances - i.
-None of the funds made available through this Agreement may be used for any activity that promotes the legalization of any drug or other substance included in Schedule I of Section 202 of the Controlled Substances Act (21 USC 812).
+Noncompliance with Reporting Requirements - Contractor agrees that DHCS has the right to withhold payments until Contractor has submitted any required data and reports to DHCS, as identified in this Exhibit A, Attachment I or as identified in Document 1F(a), Reporting Requirement Matrix for Counties. - Limitation on Use of Funds for Promotion of Legalization of Controlled Substances

-- 8. Health Insurance Portability and Accountability Act (HIPAA) of 1996 - i.
+- None of the funds made available through this Agreement may be used for any activity that promotes the legalization of any drug or other substance included in Schedule I of Section 202 of the Controlled Substances Act (21 USC 812). - 8.
+Health Insurance Portability and Accountability Act (HIPAA) of 1996 - i.
 If any of the work performed under this Agreement is subject to the HIPAA, Contractor shall perform the work in compliance with all applicable provisions of HIPAA.
 As identified in Exhibit F, DHCS and the Contractor shall cooperate to ensure mutual agreement as to those transactions between them, to which this Provision applies.
 Refer to Exhibit F for additional information. - ii.
 Trading Partner Requirements - a.
 No Changes.
 Contractor hereby agrees that for the personal health information (Information), it shall not change any definition, data condition or use of a data element or segment as proscribed in the federal HHS Transaction Standard Regulation (45 CFR Part 162.915 (a)). - b.
 No Additions.
 Contractor hereby agrees that for the Information, it shall not add any data elements or segments to the maximum data set as proscribed in the HHS Transaction Standard Regulation (45 CFR Part 162.915 (b)). - c.
 No Unauthorized Uses.
-Contractor hereby agrees that for the Information, it shall not use any code or data elements that either are marked not used in the HHS Transaction's Implementation specification or are not in the HHS Transaction Standard's implementation specifications (45 CFR Part 162.915 (c)). - d.
-No Changes to Meaning or Intent.
-Contractor hereby agrees that for the Information, it shall not change the meaning or intent of any of the HHS Transaction Standard's implementation specification (45 CFR Part 162.915 (d)).
+Contractor hereby agrees that for the Information, it shall not use any code or data elements that either are marked "not used" in the HHS Transaction's Implementation specification or are not in the HHS Transaction Standard's implementation specifications (45 CFR Part 162.915 (c)).